-The council's base budget is drawn from a mixture of Government Grants and council income.
+Our base budget is drawn from a mixture of government grants and council income.
 Resources are allocated to the Housing Options Service to cover the costs associated with our Allocation, Homelessness and Housing Options functions.

-8. Leading change
+Leading change

-This Homelessness and Rough Sleeping Framework will be delivered by the Harlow Homelessness Partnership, which is a strong group of organisations who work together to address the issues, problems and barriers that lead to homelessness in our town.
+This Homelessness and Rough Sleeping strategy will be delivered by the Harlow Homelessness Partnership, which is a strong group of organisations who work together to address the issues, problems and barriers that lead to homelessness in our town.

-The group is chaired and lead by the Councils Housing Options and Advice Manager.
+The group is chaired and lead by our Housing Options and Advice Manager.